mgenware/kangxi-editor/README.md

   // The underlying ProseMirror plugin array mounted.
   plugins: Plugin[];
   // The HTML element where editor is mounted.
+  rootElement: HTMLElement;
+  // The HTML element where editor toolbar is mounted.
+  toolbarElement: HTMLElement;
+  // The HTML element where editor content area is mounted.
   contentElement: HTMLElement;

   // Creates an editor.
   //  * `src`: HTML element or a query selector to mount the editor.
-  //  * `content`: Optional initial HTML content. static create(src: string | HTMLElement, content?: string): Editor;
+  //  * `content`: Optional initial HTML content. static create(src: string | HTMLElement, contentHTML?: string): Editor;

   // Returns the HTML content of the current editor. htmlContent(): string;